-- 1. Appoint and, when necessary in their discretion, suspend or remove all city employees and appointive administrative officers provided for by or under this Charter.
-The City Manager may authorize any administrative employee or officer subject to the City Manager's direction and supervision to exercise these powers with respect to subordinates in that employee or officer's department, office or agency; - 2.
-Direct and supervise the administration of all departments, offices and agencies of the City, except as otherwise provided by this Charter or by law; - 3.
+1. Appoint and, when necessary in their discretion, suspend or remove all city employees and appointive administrative officers provided for by or under this Charter.
+The City

+Manager may authorize any administrative employee or officer subject to the City mManager's direction and supervision to exercise these powers with respect to subordinates in that employee or officer's department, office or agency;

+- 2. Direct and supervise the administration of all departments, offices and agencies of the City, except as otherwise provided by this Charter or by law; - 3.
 Attend all City Council meetings.
-The City Manager shall, except when the governing body may be considering suspension or removal of the City Manager, have the right to take part in discussion but shall not vote; - 4.
-See that all laws, provisions of this Charter and acts of the City Council, subject to enforcement by the City Manager or by employees or officers subject to the City Manager's direction and supervision, are faithfully executed; - 5.
-Prepare and submit the annual budget and capital program to the City Council; - 6.
-Submit updates annually on the date specified by the City Council a ten-year capital program in such form as the City Manager deems desirable or the Council may require; - 7.
-Submit updates annually on the date specified by the City Council a ten-year financial plan in such form as the City Manager deems desirable or the Council may require; - 8.
-Keep the City Council fully advised as to the financial condition and future needs of the City; - 9.
+The City Manager shall, except when the governing body may be considering suspension or removal of the City Manager, have the right to take part in discussion but shall not vote; - See that all laws, provisions of this Charter and acts of the City Council, subject to enforcement by the City Manager or by employees or officers subject to the the City mManager's direction and supervision, are faithfully executed; - 5.
+Prepare and submit the annual budget and capital program to the City Council; - Submit updates annually on the date specified by the City Council a tenfive-year capital program in such form as the City Manager deems desirable or the Council may require; - Submit updates annually on the date specified by the City Council a tenfive-year financial plan in such form as the City Manager deems desirable or the Council may require; - Keep the City Council fully advised as to the financial condition and future needs of the CitySubmit to the City Council and make available to the public a complete report on the finances and administrative activities of the City as of the end of each fiscal year; - 9.
 Make such other reports as the City Council may require concerning the operations of City departments, offices and agencies subject to the City Manager's direction and supervision; - 10.
-Sign all warrants for the payment of money, and the same shall be countersigned by the Finance Director, but no warrant shall be issued until the claim therefor has been approved by the City Council, except as may be otherwise provided by ordinance or resolution; - 11.
-Oversee and assert final authority over operations and decisions regarding personnel; - 12.
-Update the City Council on all matters of the City; - 13.
-Assist the City Council to develop long term goals for the City and strategies to implement these goals; - 14.
-Encourage and provide staff support for partnerships with community organizations and for regional and intergovernmental cooperation and equitable programming; - 15.
-Promote partnerships among the City Council, staff and community members in developing public policy and building a sense of community; - 16.
-Provide staff support services for the Mayor and Council members; and - 17.
+Keep the City Council fully advised as to the financial condition and future needs of the City; - 104.
+Sign all warrants for the payment of money, and the same shall be countersigned by the Finance DirectorClerk, but no warrant shall be issued until the claim therefor has been approved by the City Council, except as may be otherwise provided by ordinance or resolution; - 112.
+Oversee and assert final authority over operations and decisions regarding personnel Be the personnel director of the City; - 132.
+UpdateMake recommendations to the City Council on all matters concerning the affairs of the City; - 143.
+Assist the City Council to develop long term goals for the City and strategies to implement these goals; - 154.
+Encourage and provide staff support for partnerships with community organizations and for regional and intergovernmental cooperation and equitable programming:

+- 165. Promote partnerships among the City Council, staff and community members in developing public policy and building a sense of community; - 1476.
+Provide staff support services for the Mayor and Council members; and - 1857.
 Perform such other duties as are specified in this Charter or as may be required by the City Council.

-ARTICLE IV.
+ARTICLE IVII.
 DEPARTMENTS, OFFICES AND AGENCIES

 Sec.
-4.01.
+43.01.
 General Provisions.